jongmin-oh/jongmin-oh/README.md

 ## 💼 In the past, I was a ...

 - AI program in the 1st batch of the [LIKELION](https://www.likelion.net) Education Institution.
-- ML Engineer at [INDJ](https://www.indj.ai/) and developed a recommendation system.
+- ML Engineer at [INDJ](https://www.indj.ai/) and developed a music recommendation system.
 - ML Engineer at [atommerce](http://www.atommerce.com) and created a chatbot named [RONI](https://www.aitimes.kr/news/articleView.html?idxno=23722)

 ## 👨‍💼 Currently, I am a ...